the1lab/1lab/src/1Lab/Path.lagda.md

 Semantically, _every open box extends to a cube_.
 The concept of "open box" might make even less sense than the concept of "cube in a type" initially, so it helps to picture them!
 Suppose we have three paths $p : w ≡ x$, $q : x ≡ y$, and $r : y ≡ z$.
-We can pictorially them into an open box like in the diagram below, by joining the paths by their common
+We can pictorially arrange them into an open box like in the diagram below, by joining the paths by their common endpoints:
-endpoints:

 <figure>
 ~~~{.quiver}